vm910/underrail-mutagen-solver/README.md

 # MUTAGEN PUZZLE SOLVER

 This solver is a CLI tool designed for quickly and efficiently solving the [mutagen puzzle in Underrail](https://www.stygiansoftware.com/wiki/index.php?title=Mutagen_Puzzle).
-It started out as a simple breadth-first search approach that worked relatively well but would take more than 25 seconds on some examples so I decided to make it a bit smarter.
+It started out as a simple breadth-first search that worked relatively well but would take more than 25 seconds on some examples so I decided to make it a bit smarter.

 ## Requirements